josh-nowak/josh-nowak.github.io/_posts/2024-02-06-data-science-user-research.md

 ---
-title: How can data science boost user research?
+title: The role of data science in elevating user research
 date: 2024-02-06 17:30:00 +0100
 categories: [Trends]
 render_with_liquid: false